RHEcosystemAppEng/jira-sync/README.md

 - Build the project using `npm install`
 - Set the required environment variables with correct values
 - Run the program using `node app.js`

+### deploy with helm

+- go to deploy/jira-sync
+- open the values file and configiure according to the comments.